 Eve Rimmer's biography was entitled No grass between my toes.
-Rimmer, a paraplegic as a result of a car accident when she was 15, was one of New Zealand's most successful disabled athletes.
-She won gold, silver and bronze medals at Paralympics, Commonwealth Paraplegic Games and international competitions from 1968 to 1980.
-Her specialty sports were javelin, discus and shot put, but she also won silver medals for archery, swimming and, in 1972, a Paralympic gold in the pentathlon.
-At a time when disabled sport gained little media coverage, Rimmer was a media star using her fame to promote opportunities for people with disabilities.
+A paraplegic as a result of a car accident when she was 15, she was one of New Zealand's most successful disabled athletes, winning medals at Paralympics, Commonwealth Paraplegic Games and other international competitions between 1968 and 1980.
+Her specialist events were the javelin, discus and shot put, but she also won silver medals for archery, swimming and, in 1972, a Paralympic gold in the pentathlon.
+At a time when disability sport received little media coverage, she used her fame to promote opportunities for people with disabilities.

 Using this item

 Penguin New Zealand

 Reference: Eve Rimmer and Garth Gilmour, No grass between my toes: the Eve Rimmer story.
 Wellington: A. H. & A. W. Reed, 1978

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.